kylejtobin/ai-native-app/docs/app/immutability.md

 This document shows why and how we use immutability throughout our domain layer, with real examples from `src/app/domain/`.

+> **Principle: Every State Change Returns New Data**
+>
+> Mutability is implicit transformation.
+When an object changes underneath you, there's no record of what happened, no way to compare before/after, no audit trail.
+>
+> Immutability forces explicitness.
+If `user.update()` returned `User`, you'd wonder: is it the same user?
+A new one?
+A modified copy?
+But if every model is `frozen=True`, there's only one possibility: new instance, old instance unchanged.
+>
+> This eliminates entire categories of bugs: no race conditions (nothing changes while you're reading it), no action-at-a-distance (your reference can't be modified elsewhere), no temporal coupling (order of operations doesn't matter if nothing mutates), natural audit trails (compare old and new instances).
+>
+> See: [philosophy.md](../philosophy.md) "Every State Change Returns New Data"

+---

 ## Why Immutability?

 ### Problem: Hidden Mutations